AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ## Creating a project template {#creating-project-template}

-Since we are primarily copying/configuring nodes we will use CRXDE Lite.
-In your local AEM instance open up [CRXDE Lite](http://localhost:4502/crx/de/index.jsp).
+Since we are primarily copying/configuring nodes, we will use CRXDE Lite.
+In your local AEM instance, open up [CRXDE Lite](http://localhost:4502/crx/de/index.jsp).

-1. Start by creating a new folder beneath `/apps/&lt;your-app-folder&gt;` named `projects`.
+1. Start by creating a folder beneath `/apps/&lt;your-app-folder&gt;` named `projects`.
 Create another folder beneath that named `templates`.

    ```shell
    /apps/aem-guides/projects-tasks/